-Research is a fundamental component to many professions including art and design.
-There are as many examples of scientists who have worked back and forth using the techniques from the field or art.
+Research is a fundamental component in many professions including art and design.
+There are as many examples of scientists who have worked back and forth using the techniques from the field of art.
 Observations, notes, drawings, etc. are all examples of methods which cross these disciplinary boundaries.
-In the 21st Century, Research practices have become a fundamental part of Art practices as people inventigate interdisicplinary connnections.
+In the 21st Century, Research practices have become a fundamental part of Art practices as people investigate interdisciplinary connections

 The father of neuroscience, Santiago Ramón y Cajal's drawings are an excellent example of how art crosses into science.

 “Axon of Purkinje neurons in the cerebellum of a drowned man,” an ink and pencil drawing.

 Credit Cajal Institute, Madrid